frytg/frytg/content/uses.md

-+++
+---
+title: 'Tech Stack - What I Use'
+date: 2024-03-02T08:00:00+00:00
-title = 'Tech Stack - What I Use' draft = false description = 'A continously-updated list of the tools, apps, and hardware I use for my work and personal projects.' date = 2024-03-02T08:00:00+00:00 type = 'page' layout = 'plain'
+seo_description: 'A continously-updated list of the tools, apps, and hardware I use for my work and personal projects.'

-[sitemap]
+image: 'images/og-card/uses-2024-Q1-A-2x1@3x.jpg'
+type: 'page'
+layout: 'plain'
+sitemap:
-  changefreq = 'monthly'
+  changefreq: 'monthly'
-  priority = 0.7
+  priority: 0.7
-+++
+---

 # Tech Stack & What I Use